 By default, the navigation buttons display an icon and a text label.

-For ConferenceSHOT 10 cameras using version 2.1.0 or newer firmware, the web interface provides a compact view of the menu buttons along with the standard view.
+The web interface provides a compact view of the menu buttons along with the standard view.
 The button at the bottom of the menu toggles between the two views.